Krew-io/krew-wiki/docs/pages/upgrades.md

 ## Fire Rate
 This upgrades the reload speed of your cannon.
+Slight damage increases as the fire rate increases.
 Pressing `5` upgrades Fire Rate by 1 point.

 ---
 ## Distance
 This upgrades the distance of your cannon.
+Slight damage increases as the distance increases.
 Pressing `6` upgrades Distance by 1 point.

 ---